 Case It is a project providing a framework for collaborative case-based learning via free, open-ended molecular biology simulations and cases based primarily on genetic and infectious disease.
 Supported by the University of Wisconsin-River Falls and NSF, Case It won a Science Prize from AAAS for its effectiveness as a tool for inquiry-based instruction.

-Biological ESTEEM (Excel Simulations and Tools for Exploratory, Experiental Mathematics) is a collection of resources for teaching quantitative skills in biology.
+Biological ESTEEM (Excel Simulations and Tools for Exploratory, Experiential Mathematics) is a collection of resources for teaching quantitative skills in biology.

-Biological ESTEEM (Excel Simulations and Tools for Exploratory, Experiental Mathematics) is a collection of resources for teaching quantitative skills in biology.
+Biological ESTEEM (Excel Simulations and Tools for Exploratory, Experiential Mathematics) is a collection of resources for teaching quantitative skills in biology.
 ESTEEM operates under The Three E's: Excel, Exploratory, and Experiential.

 Investigative Case-Based Learning (ICBL) is a variant of Problem Based Learning that encourages students to develop questions that can be explored further by reasonable investigative approaches.